tewidis/HPCA/markdown/caches.md

 ## Locality Quiz

 1. Which of these are not good examples of locality?
-    * Rained 3 time today -> likely to rain again today
+    * Rained 3 times today -> likely to rain again today
     * Ate dinner at 6 every day last week -> probabaly we will eat dinner around 6 this week
     * It was New Year's Eve yesterday -> Probably it will be New Year's Eve